 - blood or platelet transfusions

-- changing medications that are causing low platelet count
+- changing medications that are causing a low

 - immune globulin

 - a splenectomy, or the surgical removal of the

 What Is the Outlook for People with Low Platelet Count?

 Not everyone with a low platelet count needs treatment.
 Some

 conditions that cause a low platelet count will eventually clear up.
 The platelet